-There are now three different Champagne houses in Reims, which use the name Heidsieck in the company name.
-The complicated story began when the German-born Florence-Ludwig Heidsieck (1749-1828) from Westphalia settled in Reims in 1777 and from then on called Florens-Louis Heidsieck.
-Shortly thereafter, he married the daughter of wealthy textile entrepreneur Nicolas Perthois.
-In 1780 he started to produce his own wine and in 1785 founded his own champagne house with his son.
-In 1785 he was queen Marie-Antoinette (1755-1793) received.
-When the son of the founder died at a young age, Florens-Louis Heidsieck included three of his nephews in the company.
-Henri-Louis Waldbaum was the first to join the company in 1795, followed by Charles-Henri Heidsieck in 1805 and Christian Heidsieck in 1808, the younger brother of Charles-Henri.
-The production was based primarily on the sales of all former European royal and royal courts, because champagne was the very popular drink of the ruling class.
-Just before 1812 Napoleon (1769-1821) invaded Russia, Charles-Henri Heidsieck initiated a sensational publicity stunt.
-He announced that he would travel to Moscow on a mold from Reims.
-In fact, a few weeks before the French army in Moscow, he rode a couple of boxes of champagne in his marching baggage.
+Today there are three different champagne houses in Reims, which use the name Heidsieck in the company name.
+The complicated history began when the German-born Florence-Ludwig Heidsieck (1749-1828) from Westphalia settled in Reims in 1777 and from then on called himself Florens-Louis Heidsieck.
+Shortly afterwards he married the daughter of the wealthy textile entrepreneur Nicolas Perthois.
+Already in 1780 he began to produce his own wine and founded his own champagne house with his son in 1785.
+In 1785 he was received by Queen Marie-Antoinette (1755-1793).
+When the son of the founder died at a young age, Florens-Louis Heidsieck took three of his nephews into the company.
+Henri-Louis Waldbaum was the first to join the company in 1795, followed by Charles-Henri Heidsieck in 1805 and Christian Heidsieck, Charles-Henri's younger brother, in 1808.
+The production was mainly based on the sales of all European princes and royal courts of that time, because champagne was the very popular drink of the ruling class.
+Shortly before Napoleon (1769-1821) invaded Russia in 1812, Charles-Henri Heidsieck initiated a sensational advertising stunt.
+He announced that he would travel on a grey horse from Reims to Moscow.
+In fact, a few weeks before the French army arrived in Moscow, he rode in with several cases of champagne in his marching baggage.

-Charles-Henri died in 1824 four years before his uncle Florens-Louis Heidsieck and left next to his widow his two-year-old son Charles -Camille Heidsieck (1822-1893), who later founded one of the three Heidsieck houses.
-The remaining nephews decided to suspend trading temporarily.
-A little later, Henri-Louis Waldbaum and Christian Heidsieck started again with the champagne trade.
-Soon after this new alliance fell apart and the two nephews went their separate ways.
-As a result, three companies with the name Heidsieck developed, so that legal disputes were inevitable.
-When Heidsieck Monopole celebrated its centennial in 1885, there was trouble with the house of Charles Heidsieck.
-However, since Charles Heidsieck was later founded as Heidsieck Monopolies and Piper-Heidsieck, the court allowed that both Heidsieck Monopolies and Piper-Heidsieck 1785 may call.
-The long dispute is long since buried.
+Charles-Henri died in 1824 four years before his uncle Florens-Louis Heidsieck and left beside his widow his two-year-old son Charles Camille Heidsieck (1822-1893), who later founded one of the three Heidsieck houses (see below).
+The remaining nephews decided to temporarily suspend the trade.
+A little later Henri-Louis Waldbaum and Christian Heidsieck started again with the champagne trade.
+Soon after, this new alliance fell apart and the two nephews went their separate ways.
+As a result, three companies with the name Heidsieck developed, and legal disputes were inevitable.
+When Heidsieck Monopole celebrated its hundredth anniversary in 1885, there was trouble with the house of Charles Heidsieck.
+However, since Charles Heidsieck was later founded as Heidsieck Monopole and Piper-Heidsieck, the court allowed both Heidsieck Monopole and Piper-Heidsieck to refer to 1785.
+But the long dispute has long been buried.

-Henri-Louis Waldbaum founded the company Waldbaum-Heidsieck & Co. together with his brother-in-law Auguste Heidsieck in 1834.
-After the death of Auguste Heidsieck in 1870 the house was renamed until 1910 under different names such as Veuve Heidsieck and Luling, Goulden & Co.
-Im In 1923 Edouard Mignot bought it and the name Heidsieck & Co.
-Monopolies.
-The company was gradually expanded until 1985 by the champagne house spunk taken over and then in 1998 by the Empire Vranken Bought.
-The vineyards cover 110 hectares with predominantly Pinot Noir in the prestigious locations Ambonnay, Bouzy, Verzenay and Verzy.
-Incidentally, in the Heidsieck vineyards of Verzenay on a hill called Mont Boef is the last windmill of Champagne.
-The vintage champagne "Blue Top" is assembled from 70% Pinot Noir, 20% Chardonnay and 10% Pinot Meunier.
-The sweet brands "Red Top" (sec) and "Green Top" (demi-sec), as well as the "Rosé Top" have the same mix.
-The Cuvée de Prestige is called "Diamond Bleu Vintage" from 50% each Pinot Noir and Chardonnay from the best Grand Crus.
-Every year, around two million bottles are produced.
+Henri-Louis Waldbaum founded the company Waldbaum-Heidsieck & Co. in 1834 together with his brother-in-law Auguste Heidsieck.
+After the death of Auguste Heidsieck in 1870, the company traded under different names such as Veuve Heidsieck and Luling, Goulden & Co.
+In 1923 Edouard Mignot bought it and the name Heidsieck & Co.
+Monopole was established.
+The company was gradually taken over by the champagne house Mumm until 1985 and then bought by the Imperium Vranken in 1998.
+The vineyards cover 110 hectares with mainly Pinot Noir in the renowned sites Ambonnay, Bouzy, Verzenay and Verzy.
+By the way, the last windmill in Champagne is located in the Heidsieck vineyards of Verzenay on a hill called Mont Boef.
+The vintageless champagne "Blue Top" is assembled from 70% Pinot-Noir, 20% Chardonnay and 10% Pinot-Meunier.
+The sweet brands "Red Top" (sec) and "Green Top" (demi-sec), as well as the "Rosé Top" have the same blend.
+The Cuvée de Prestige is called "Diamant Bleu Vintage", made from 50% Pinot-Noir and 50% Chardonnay from the best Grand Crus.
+Around two million bottles are produced annually.

-Over time, the company became the purveyor to 17 royal houses.
-The legendary butler Daniel Thibault (1947-2002) contributed to the high quality of the products in more recent times.
-Incidentally, he was also responsible for Charles Heidsieck's champagne.
-By the way, Piper-Heidsieck was the first champagne house, which Gyropalettes used for shaking.
+In the course of time the company became a purveyor to the court of 17 royal houses.
+The legendary cellar master Daniel Thibault (1947-2002) was the main contributor to the high quality of the products in recent times.
+By the way, he was also responsible for the champagnes of Charles Heidsieck.
+Piper-Heidsieck was, by the way, the first champagne house to use gyropallets for shaking.
 The products are primarily influenced by Pinot Noir.
-The Cuvée de Prestige is named after the founder "Florence-Louis".
-Another top product is the Mono blend "Rare".
-This vintage champagne is made from around 70% Pinot Noir and around 30% Chardonnay from precious layers.
-Almost five million bottles are produced each year, many of which are exported to Belgium, Germany, England, Italy and the USA.
-Piper-Heidsieck was also the favorite champagne of Hollywood star Marilyn Monroe (1926-1962).
-She noticed that a glass of it pleasantly warms her body.
+The Cuvée de Prestige is named after its founder "Florence-Louis".
+Another top product is the mono-cuvée "Rare".
+This vintage champagne is assembled from about 70% Pinot Noir and about 30% Chardonnay from precious sites.
+Almost five million bottles are produced annually, a large part of which are exported to Belgium, Germany, England, Italy and the USA.
+Piper-Heidsieck was also the favourite champagne of Hollywood star Marilyn Monroe (1926-1962).
+She noticed that a glass of it warmed her body pleasantly.
 The company also produced a chewing tobacco with champagne flavors for the US market, which was a huge success for decades.
-By train you can visit part of the 12 km long chalk cellar.
+By train you can visit a part of the 12 km long chalk cellars.

-Charles Heidsieck, like his father, married a lady from the long-established family of champagne houses Henriot, Shortly thereafter, he left Piper-Heidsieck and founded in 1851, together with his brother-in-law Ernest Henriot a company called Charles Heidsieck.
+Like his father, Charles Camille Heidsieck (1822-1893) married a lady from the Henriot family of champagne houses, namely Amélie Henriot.
+Shortly afterwards he left Piper-Heidsieck and founded a company called Charles Heidsieck in 1851 together with his brother-in-law Ernest Henriot (1826-1890).
 Heidsieck, who became famous as "Champagne Charlie", was a passionate hunter.
-In 1857 he traveled to the USA for the first time to hunt and also to promote his champagne.
+In 1857 he travelled to the USA for the first time to hunt and also to promote his champagne.
 Within a short time he sold the first 300,000 bottles of champagne over there.
-With his cultivated nature and his extraordinary charm, he quickly became known and loved in the best circles.
-Soon after, the civil war broke out and Charles was put in jail by the northern states for seven months because documents he found betrayed trade relations with the southern states.
-For his release then sat down Emperor Napoleon III.
-(1808-1873) to US President Abraham Lincoln (1809-1865).
-Around 1870, a musical "Champagne Charlie" was a great success and in 1998 his life was filmed with Hugh Grant in the lead role.
-Charles-Eugène Heidsieck took over in 1871 the line.
-The co-founder Ernest Henriot left the house in 1875 and dedicated himself to his own champagne company.
+With his cultivated manner and his extraordinary charm he quickly became popular in the best circles and as "Champagne Charlie" he became an integral part of the New York high society scene.
+During the US Civil War (1861-1865) he was suspected by the Northern States as a spy and was imprisoned for seven months.
+Around 1870 a musical by George Leybourne "Champagne Charlie" became a great success and in 1989 his life was filmed with Hugh Grant.
+Charles-Eugène Heidsieck took over the direction in 1871.
+The co-founder Ernest Henriot left the house in 1875 and dedicated to his own champagne company.